All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 • Ras-MAPK pathway: Promotes cell proliferation and differentiation.
 This pathway is relevant to both the regenerative and the potential oncogenic effects of IGF-1.

 IGF-1 binding proteins.
 In circulation, 99% of IGF-1 is bound to one of six IGF binding proteins (IGFBP1-6).
 The most abundant complex is the ternary complex of IGF-1 + IGFBP-3 + acid-labile subunit (ALS), which extends IGF-1's half-life and regulates its bioavailability.
-IGFBP-3 is GH-dependent, which is why it is sometimes measured alongside IGF-1 in clinical assessment.
+IGFBP-3 is GH-dependent, which is why it's sometimes measured alongside IGF-1 in clinical assessment.

 GH secretion declines approximately 14% per decade after age 30.
 By age 60-70, 24-hour GH secretion is typically 20-30% of peak levels.
 This decline, termed somatopause, is driven by multiple converging mechanisms:

 1. Increased somatostatin tone.
 Studies using somatostatin receptor antagonists in aged animals restore GH pulsatility to near-youthful levels, demonstrating that the pituitary retains the capacity to produce GH but is increasingly inhibited.
-Somatostatin tone increases with age through mechanisms that are not fully elucidated but may involve hypothalamic neuronal changes and reduced inhibitory input to somatostatin neurons.
+Somatostatin tone increases with age through mechanisms that aren't fully elucidated but may involve hypothalamic neuronal changes and reduced inhibitory input to somatostatin neurons.

 2. Decreased GHRH secretion and sensitivity.
 Both the amount of GHRH released and the pituitary's responsiveness to GHRH decline with age.
 Somatotroph GHRH receptor expression decreases, reducing the stimulatory signal.